Voter FAQ

 How do I get a Mail in Ballot/for Watauga or Any Where Else Statewide?

-Hurricane Helene has caused some delays with the postal service, so you should try to cast your ballot during the early voting period if you can.
-And REMEMBER: The last day for your mail ballot to be received by the local Board of elections is 7:30PM on Election Day, November 5th.
+You should try to cast your ballot during the early voting period if you can.
+And REMEMBER: The last day for your mail ballot to be received by the local Board of elections is 7:30PM on Election Day, November 4th.

 Have other questions?
 Need more information?
 Contact the Watauga County Voting Rights Taskforce through our online portal HERE.
 Be sure to fill out all the information so we can get back to you.